deroneriksson/python-wsi-preprocessing/docs/index.md

 ```

 For the `filter_green_channel()` function, if a `green_thresh` value of 200 results in masking over 90%, the
-function will try with a higher `green_thresh` value (227) and the masking level will be checked.
+function will try with a higher `green_thresh` value (228) and the masking level will be checked.
 This will continue
-until the masking doesn't exceed the overmask threshold of 90%.
+until the masking doesn't exceed the overmask threshold of 90% or the threshold is 255.

 For the `filter_remove_small_objects()` function, if a `min_size` value of 3000 results in a masking level over 95%,
 the function will try with a lower `min_size` value (1500) and the masking level will be checked.
 These `min_size`
-reductions will continue until the masking level isn't over 95%.
+reductions will continue until the masking level isn't over 95% or the minimum size is 0.
+For the image filtering
+specified in `apply_image_filters`, a starting `min_size` value of 500 for `filter_remove_small_objects()` is used.

 Examining our full set of images using `multiprocess_apply_filters_to_images()`, we can identify slides that are
 at risk for overmasking.
 We can create a list of these slide numbers and use `multiprocess_apply_filters_to_images()`